mostafaolyai/google-login/README.md

 # google-login
-login by google or user pass
+login by google or user passss